 Duration of extra virgin olive oil

-The extra virgin version is less processed, and therefore there is a somewhat shorter life span.
+The virgin version is less processed, and therefore there is a somewhat shorter life span.
 The usual durability goes from one year to 18 months.
 Again, if you opened the bottle, it would be ideal to consume it within three months, and certainly within half a year.

 Can Olive Oil Go Bad?